 What Unconditional Love Truly Is…

-I consider myself truly privileged to have been able to share 36 birthday celebrations with an amazing women – one I admired, respected and adored during every stage of my life’s journey.
+I consider myself truly privileged to have been able to share 36 birthday celebrations with amazing women – one I admired, respected and adored during every stage of my life’s journey.

 The woman in question was named Madeline Marie Ruvere (“Maddy” to her family and close friends) – and I was fortunate enough to call her my grandmother for over three decades.